-We learn about the needs in our community.
-We communicate, coordinate, and then share ideas & action plans to help.
+We communicate, coordinate, and share ideas & action plans.

-We coordinate item drives!
-We collect and give the in-kind items directly to those in need.
+We coordinate item drives.
+We collect and give the in-kind items to those in need.

 We provide guidance and referrals for services that are needed.

-We customize volunteer projects for individuals and groups that help in meaningful and effective ways.
+We customize volunteer projects that help in meaningful and effective ways.

-We help guide kids with age appropriate learning so they can lead / participate in volunteer projects.
+We guide kids with age appropriate learning so they can lead volunteer projects.

 Former Stamford, CT Mayor, Michael Pavia "It was a scramble to provide just the basic necessities and the hardest thing, one of the most important things to find, were coats," Mayor Michael Pavia said.
 "Backyard Humanitarian came through, they came through in no time at all."